-The Council has relatively limited sources of income in addition to the annual precept, primarily arising from CIL monies, various grants and donations, VAT reclaims, bank interest, hire of the two halls and sports pitches, the last of which is based on annually agreed fees paid monthly, paid monthly by direct credit to the Council's current bank account.
+The Council has relatively limited sources of income in addition to the annual precept, primarily arising from CIL monies, various grants and donations, VAT reclaims, bank interest, hire of the two halls and sports pitches, the last of which is based on annually agreed fees paid monthly by direct credit to the Council's current bank account.

-We have assessed the controls in place over the booking of the two halls, noting use of the Rialtas electronic bookings system.
-We have duly examined a sample of two weeks' bookings (commencing Monday 17th July 2023) as recorded in the booking system for both the Jubilee and Napier Halls ensuring that appropriately priced invoices have been raised and that they have been settled promptly: we are again pleased to note that the Finance Assistant records the payment receipt date on the invoices thereby providing a clear audit trail.
+We have assessed the controls in place over the booking of the two halls, noting the continued use of the Rialtas electronic bookings system.
+We have duly examined a sample of two weeks' bookings (commencing Monday 5th August 2024) as recorded in the booking system for both the Jubilee and Napier Halls ensuring that appropriately priced invoices have been raised and that they have been settled promptly: we are again pleased to note that the Finance Assistant records the payment receipt date on the invoices.

-We have also reviewed the football pitch hire income as recorded in the Omega accounts ensuring recovery of the monthly agreed hire fees for the year also noting that two clubs are now hiring the pitches with both paying the fees due each month.
+We have also reviewed the football pitch hire income as recorded in the Omega accounts ensuring recovery of the monthly agreed hire fees for the two clubs using the facilities for the year.

-We have examined the Sales Ledger - "Unpaid invoices by date" report as at 31st March 2024 and are again pleased to note that apart from one invoice issued in February 2024, only invoices raised in March remained unpaid at the financial year-end.
-We have also examined the Rialtas detailed income transaction reports for the financial year to ensure that, as far as we are reasonably able, no apparent mis-postings have occurred and that all income due to the Council has been brought to account appropriately.
+Finally in this area, we have examined the Omega Sales Ledger - "Unpaid invoices by date" report at the financial year-end and are pleased to note that only invoices raised in March 2025 remain unpaid at the year-end.
+We have also examined the Rialtas detailed income transaction reports for the financial year to ensure that, as far as we are reasonably able, no apparent mis-postings have occurred and that all income due to the Council to date has been brought to account appropriately.

-No issues have been identified in this area currently warranting formal comment or recommendation.
+No issues have been identified in this area warranting formal comment or recommendation.
+We shall continue to monitor the recovery of the Council's income at future visits.